ibm-cloud-docs/vpc/backup_service_vpc_ts3.md

 {: #baas-ts-3}
 {: troubleshoot}

+Resolve service authorization errors that occur when you create a backup policy due to missing or incorrect service-to-service authorizations.
+{: shortdesc}

 A service authorization error is generated when you try to create a backup policy.
 {: tsSymptoms}